metaborg/documentation/source/langdev/manual/config.rst

       .. describe:: externalDef

          External SDF definition file to use.
-If this is specified, the ``language.sdf.version`` and ``language.sdf.args`` options are ignored.

-         - Format: Path to file.
-Use ``${path:root}/file.def`` to point to a file relative to the language specification root.
+         If this is specified, the ``language.sdf.version`` and ``language.sdf.args`` options are ignored, and all SDF2 or SDF3 syntax files are ignored.

          - Example::

              language: